data-8/zero-to-data-8/content/v2/tech/jupyterhub/intro.md

 ## Why JupyterHub?

-Data 8 operates on a scale and level of complexity that required several technological improvements to our current teaching toolset.
+Data 8 started with 60 students in Fall 2015, and now has 1350 students as of Spring 2020.
+The course operates on a scale and level of complexity that required several technological improvements to our current teaching toolset.
 The Data 8 team worked closely with various open-source projects in order to contribute to tools that are broadly useful.

 All of the course infrastructure that Data 8 uses runs on JupyterHub and Kubernetes.
 These are both open source projects for managing user sessions and orchestrating computational